Completion theorem for equivariant $K$-theory: Algebraic -theory of Borel spaces

-It follows from Corollary~\ref{cor:Stable-Ind**} that $\sK_p(X_G)$ is well-defined for every $p \ge 0$.
-Since $\sK_p(X_G)$ is the limit of an inverse system of $R(G)$-linear maps, we see that it is an $R(G)$-module.
-Since the structure maps of the inverse system $\left\{K_p\left(X \stackrel{G}{\times} U_i\right)\right\}$ are defined in terms of the pull-back maps, one checks easily from the various properties of the ordinary algebraic $K$-theory that the functor $X \mapsto \sK_*(X_G)$ on $\Sm^G_k$ satisfies all the properties of an oriented cohomology theory except possibly the localization sequence.
+Since the structure maps of the pro-$R(G)$-module $``{{\underset{i}\varprojlim}}" \ K_p\left(X^i(\rho)\right)$ are defined in terms of the pull-back maps, one checks easily from the various properties of the ordinary algebraic $K$-theory that the functor $X \mapsto \sK_*(X_G)$ on $\Sm^G_k$ satisfies all the properties of an oriented cohomology theory except possibly the localization sequence.
 However, it is true that this theory satisfies the localization sequence as well.
 A proof of this will appear elsewhere.

 For any $X \in \Sm^G_k$, the inclusions $X^i_G(\rho) \inj X_G(\rho)$ induce a natural map